swanbeck/coral_cli/README.md

 Just as coral reefs support tremendous biodiversity (25% of marine species while covering less than 1% of the sea floor), Coral provides the scaffolding necessary to support a rich ecosystem of robotics software that enables scalable solutions across a wide range of real-world applications.

+Users are referred to [coral_examples](https://github.com/swanbeck/coral_examples.git) for examples of practical applications enabled by Coral.

 <!-- The Coral CLI is designed to simplify working with Docker images that are compatible with the Coral ecosystem.
 It wraps the Docker CLI and extends it with several helpful commands.  -->

 ---